-Zenobia serves as an adjunct professor for the University of Houston Law Center Trial Advocacy Program and frequently writes and speaks on the procedural issues that arise in parallel proceedings—cases involving both civil and criminal allegations.
+Zenobia serves as an adjunct professor for the National Institute of Trial Advocacy and the University of Houston Law Center Trial Advocacy Program.
+She also frequently writes and speaks on the procedural issues that arise in parallel proceedings—cases involving both civil and criminal allegations.

 Obtained jury verdict in favor of former general counsel of the Houston Housing Authority, related to violations of federal housing regulations.